 #4 You’ll be able to grab a bargain

-Another potential upside to booking your trip as soon as it is safe to do so, is that you are likely to benefit from some great travel deals.
+Another potential upside to booking your trip in 2023 is that you can benefit from some great travel deals.
 Airlines, hotels, touring companies and more have been hard hit by COVID-19.
-They will be keen to secure as many bookings as possible.
+They are keen to secure as many bookings as possible to begin their recovery.
 So you can certainly expect some great deals, helping you to secure a cheaper trip to Egypt.
 If you’d like to have a look at our latest travel deals then you can visit our website.

-#5 Quiet seas mean better dolphin and whale watching
+#5 Quieter seas mean better dolphin and whale watching

 The popular beachside resorts of Sharm el-Sheikh and Hurghada are both known for their dolphin and whale watching opportunities.
 Majestic species including Risso’s dolphins and Bryde’s whales inhabit the waters off the coast of Egypt.
 Other species such as humpback whales are also known to occasionally pass through on their annual migrations.
 The reefs of Hurghada are also great for snorkelling and scuba diving, with colourful tropical fish, turtles and more known to inhabit the waters.